Embassy of the United States, Lima: Original buildings

 The building was designed in a Neocolonial style, featuring a replica travertine marble gate of the Palacio de Torre Tagle on its entrance, as well as on the second floor.
 The three floors of the building served as either storage (basement), a reception area (first floor) or bedrooms (second floor).
-The building currently serves as the residence of the U.S. ambassador.
+The building, located next to a replica of The Three Graces at the fifth block of Arequipa Avenue, and across the street from Washington Square, currently serves as the residence of the U.S. ambassador.